-The European Union said on Monday that it was removing the group from its "terror" list simultaneously with the peace signing.
+The European Union said on Monday it was removing the group from its "terror" list simultaneously with the peace signing.

 "Anybody can pick up a gun, blow things up, hurt other people, but it doesn't take you anywhere ...
 Peace is hard work," he said.

 The US Department of State has pledged $390m for Colombia next year to support the peace process.
-Washington would also review whether to take the FARC off its list of "terrorist organisations", Kerry said.
+Washington would also review whether to take the FARC off its list of "terrorist organizations", Kerry said.

 OPINION: Colombia's long road to peace